Film genre: Pure and hybrid genres

 Films are rarely purely from one genre, which is in keeping with the cinema's diverse and derivative origins, it being a blend of "vaudeville, music-hall, theatre, photography" and novels.
 American film historian Janet Staiger states that the genre of a film can be defined in four ways.
 The "idealist method" judges films by predetermined standards.
 The "empirical method" identifies the genre of a film by comparing it to a list of films already deemed to fall within a certain genre.
-The apriori method uses common generic elements which are identified in advance.
+The a priori method uses common generic elements which are identified in advance.
 The "social conventions" method of identifying the genre of a film is based on the accepted cultural consensus within society.
 Martin Loop contends that Hollywood films are not pure genres because most Hollywood movies blend the love-oriented plot of the romance genre with other genres.
 Jim Colins claims that since the 1980s, Hollywood films have been influenced by the trend towards "ironic hybridization", in which directors combine elements from different genres, as with the Western/science fiction mix in Back to the Future Part III.

 Many films cross into multiple genres.
 Susan Hayward states that spy films often cross genre boundaries with thriller films.
 Some genre films take genre elements from one genre and place them into the conventions of a second genre, such as with The Band Wagon (1953), which adds film noir and detective film elements into "The Girl Hunt" ballet.
 In the 1970s New Hollywood era, there was so much parodying of genres that it can be hard to assign genres to some films from this era, such as Mel Brooks' comedy-Western Blazing Saddles (1974) or the private eye parody The Long Goodbye (1973).
 Other films from this era bend genres so much that it is challenging to put them in a genre category, such as Roman Polanski's Chinatown (1974) and William Friedkin's The French Connection (1971).

 Film theorist Robert Stam challenged whether genres really exist, or whether they are merely made up by critics.
 Stam has questioned whether "genres [are] really 'out there' in the world or are they really the construction of analysts?".
 As well, he has asked whether there is a "... finite taxonomy of genres or are they in principle infinite?" and whether genres are "...timeless essences ephemeral, time-bound entities?
-Are genres culture-bound or trans-cultural?"
+Are genres culture-bound or trans-cultural?".
 Stam has also asked whether genre analysis should aim at being descriptive or prescriptive.
 While some genres are based on story content (the war film), other are borrowed from literature (comedy, melodrama) or from other media (the musical).
-Some are performer-based (Fred Astaire and Ginger Rogers films) or budget-based (blockbusters, low budget film), while others are based on artistic status (the art film), racial identity (Race films), location (the Western), or sexual orientation (Queer cinema).
+Some are performer-based (Fred Astaire and Ginger Rogers films) or budget-based (blockbusters, low-budget film), while others are based on artistic status (the art film), racial identity (race films), location (the Western), or sexual orientation ("New Queer Cinema").